 - (1) When an application for a doctorate has been submitted, the Centre for Advanced Studies and Research checks that the documentation is complete.
 If the admission of the doctorate was subject to one or more conditions, the Centre for Advanced Studies and Research and, if necessary, the Dean will check the fulfilment of the condition. - (2) After this assessment, the Dean takes the request to the following Faculty Board meeting.
 The Faculty Board opens the procedure with a formal resolution or rejects the application.
 If the application is accepted, at least two reviewers and a Doctorate Board must be appointed.
 The Faculty Board can in addition request further postdoctoral scientists to submit a review.
-If the supervisor is not a university lecturer, he should be asked for a review.
 The Doctorate Board can be appointed at a later date but at the latest after submission of the reviewers' reports.
 If substitution of the viva has been applied for then a decision must be taken on the acceptance of the alternative qualifications.
 Otherwise the major and minor subjects of the viva must be determined and the examiners for the viva be named.